-Practice Match - A Match used to provide time for teams to get acquainted with the official playing field.
+Practice Match - A match used to provide time for teams to get acquainted with the official playing field.

-Qualifying Match - A Match used to determine the teams that qualify for the Alliance Selection to move on to the Elimination Matches.
+Qualifying Match - A match used to determine the teams that qualify for the Alliance Selection and move on to the Elimination Matches.
 Alliances compete to earn Qualifying Points and Ranking Points.